PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 Near the beginning of this manual we said that a Mops program builds a dictionary of words.
-Each word and its definition occupies a portion of the computer\'s memory.
+Each word and its definition occupies a portion of the computer's memory.
 A Mops definition consists of several parts, including information like whether a word is a value or a colon definition, the numbers or other data associated with the word, and machine instructions which carry out the operations specified for that